Stock Quote

 (Note) All of the above figures are based on full-time employees only.
 The paternity leave utilization rate is calculated for all employees, including temporary employees.

-The Company’s Digital Contents business accounts for approximately 75% of its total revenue and primarily entails the development and sale of software.
+The Company’s Digital Contents business accounts for approximately 70% of its total revenue and primarily entails the development and sale of software.
 This means that the Company’s environmental impact and climate-related risks are lower than the general manufacturing industry.
-Therefore, the Company believes that the impact of climate change risks and profit opportunities on its business activities and earnings will be minimal.
+Therefore, the Company believes that the impact of climate change risks and profit opportunities on its business activities and operating results will be minimal.

-However, the Company views addressing climate change as a challenge that requires the cooperation of everyone living on this planet.
-Based on this view, the Company leads its peers in the promotion of digital sales of its content, which is part of its efforts to conserve resources and curb CO2 emissions in manufacturing and transporting physical media, such as game disks.
-The Company is also working to reduce its environmental impact by implementing power-saving measures and recycling certain parts in the manufacturing and sale of pachislo machines.
+However, recognizing that addressing climate change is a challenge that requires the cooperation of everyone living on this planet, the Company is promoting environmental initiatives tailored to the specific characteristics of each business.
+Based on this view, the Company leads the promotion of digital sales of its content, which is part of its efforts to conserve resources and curb CO2 emissions in manufacturing and transporting disks.
+The Company is also working to reduce environmental burdens, by implementing power-saving measures and recycling certain parts in the manufacturing and sale of pachislo machines.

-Furthermore, as part of the Company’s environmental response, CO2-free electricity sourced from renewable energy has been introduced in Company-owned buildings and other facilities in the Kansai area.
-As a result, approximately 27% of the power consumed by the Company in Japan is now provided by renewable energy.
-Furthermore, the Company is working to reduce its CO2 output by introducing green power at its Tokyo branch and expanding the adoption of CO2-free electricity at its other business locations.
-Additionally, the Company is making efforts to further reduce its environmental impact with initiatives such as using its own data centers, where power-saving measures are in place, while also using major cloud and data center service providers that promote the use of renewable energy.
+Furthermore, as part of the Company’s environmental initiatives, it is promoting the introduction of CO2-free electricity sourced from renewable energy at its major sites.
+As a result, approximately 30% of the power consumed by the Company in Japan is now provided by renewable energy.
+In addition, the Company is working to further reduce the environmental impact of its business activities by expanding the use of this type of electricity at each of its business locations and introducing green electricity at select locations, as well as by using its own data centers equipped with power-saving measures, and making use of major cloud and data center service providers that promote the use of renewable energy.

 (3) Initiatives on corporate governance